FREE Coin Market Cap Tops $13.68 Million (FREE)

-FREE Coin (FREE) traded flat against the U.S. dollar during the 1 day period ending at 14:00 PM E.T. on June 22nd.
-Over the last week, FREE Coin has traded flat against the U.S. dollar.
-One FREE Coin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-FREE Coin has a market cap of $13.68 million and approximately $414,485.00 worth of FREE Coin was traded on exchanges in the last day.
+FREE Coin (FREE) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on June 24th.
+One FREE Coin coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+In the last seven days, FREE Coin has traded flat against the dollar.
+FREE Coin has a total market cap of $13.68 million and approximately $414,485.00 worth of FREE Coin was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.